-“Origin Access Premier offers players a wealth of content, including all of EA’s PC games and numerous titles from other publishers in a single membership,” said Michael Blank, senior vice president for Player Network at EA, in a statement.
+EA Access doesn’t include the most recent games.
+But you can play the latest Fifa, Madden and Battlefield games a few months after their initial releases.
+Usually, EA Access games don’t include any DLC or extra content.“Origin Access Premier offers players a wealth of content, including all of EA’s PC games and numerous titles from other publishers in a single membership,” said Michael Blank, senior vice president for Player Network at EA, in a statement.
 “As our first-ever subscription service with full access to newly-released EA games, we’re offering players more freedom to play the games they want, anytime they want.”

 In addition to full games, EA Access lets you try new EA games for 10 hours.
 You also get 10 percent off on EA digital purchases.